archilogic-com/3dio-js/CONTRIBUTING.md

 * Add links whenever possible.

 ### Examples
-* Every exemple should be executable without modification
+* Every example should be executable without modification
   * Do not use fake ids (i.e. "12345")
   * Avoid template like placeholders (i.e. "/<your-folder>/index.html")
 * Isomorphic code should be presented in generic examples.